+Are you trying to track your weight loss and are looking for a weight loss calendar to use?
 Tracking your health journey can be tricky.
 Sometimes I find it easiest to just track everything on paper.
-I created these weight loss calendar templates to keep tabs on my progress.
+I created these weight loss trackers to keep tabs on my progress.
 I hope you find it helpful.

 Small progress is still progress.